foscia-dev/foscia/website/docs/upgrade/migration.md

 and the runner has been renamed to `current` to avoid confusion with `one` and other similar runners.

-You must replace this runner's name:
+You must replace this runner's name if you are using it:

 ```typescript
 // highlight.deletion